Requirements for checking hearing protection compliance

 Ear muffs which are clearly unused.

-Ear muffs need to be clean enough to use as well
+Ear muffs need to be clean enough to use

 FAQ: Employer requirements for monitoring hearing protection